alde/pubsub-testcontainer/README.md

 ## Issues

-Transitive dependencies of google-cloud-pubsub are messy
+Transitive dependencies of google-cloud-pubsub are messy, so you must explicitly depend on a version in your pom.xml if you use a 3rd party library wrapping it.

 ## Usage